PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

-Table~\ref{tab:dataperturb} also reveals that: \begin{enumerate} \item The four robust training approaches (ABAT, ABAT-E, AR, and ARE) again demonstrated better performance than others, and their rank was ABAT $\approx$ AR $<$ ABAT-E $\approx$ ARE.
-The utilization of source EEG data reduced performance difference between ABAT and AR; however, ensemble learning still achieved further performance improvement. \item For the CSP model, mixing source and target data (S\&T) did not always enhance the performance, compared to training on source or target data alone.
+Results in the ``Transfer with Privacy-preserved Source Data" rows of Table~\ref{tab:main} and \ref{tab:appnicuseed} reveals that: \begin{enumerate} \item Using source EEG data reduced performance difference between PAT and baseline approaches.
+Nonetheless, the proposed PAT again demonstrated better performance than others. \item For the CSP model, mixing source and target data (S\&T) did not always enhance the performance compared to training on source or target data alone.
 This may indicate that traditional models are more affected by domain distribution discrepancies, limiting their ability to capture shared features.
-In contrast, EEGNet performed better with mixed source and target data. \end{enumerate}
+In contrast, deep learning model EEGNet performed better with mixed source and target data. \end{enumerate}

-The classification accuracies on the benign samples are shown in the `Benign' columns of Table~\ref{tab:dataperturb} and the `Benign' subfigures of Fig.~\ref{fig:dataperturb}.
-Compared to models trained only on source or target domain data, or on a mix of the two (S\&T), domain adaptation algorithms notably improved the accuracies on benign target domain samples.
-Different domain adaptation losses did not significantly enhance accuracies over S+T on benign samples.
-This may be because mixing source and target data within each batch (S+T) enabled models to learn sufficient cross-domain knowledge, so further adaptation to the target data yielded limited benefit.
+The classification accuracies on the benign samples are shown in the `Benign' columns of Table~\ref{tab:main} and the `Benign' subfigures of Figure~\ref{fig:results}e.
+Unlike models trained only on source or target domain data or a mix of the two (S\&T), domain adaptation algorithms notably improved the accuracies on benign target domain samples.